Machiavelli in popular culture: Modern culture

 A highly fictionalised version of Machiavelli appears in the BBC children's TV series Leonardo (2011–2012), in which he is "Mac", a black streetwise hustler who is best friends with fellow teenagers Leonardo da Vinci, Mona Lisa, and Lorenzo di Medici.
 In the 2013 episode "Ewings Unite!" of the television series Dallas, legendary oil baron J. R. Ewing wills his copy of The Prince to his adopted nephew Christopher Ewing, telling him to "use it, because being smart and sneaky is an unbeatable combination."
 In Da Vinci's Demons (2013–2015) – an American historical fantasy drama series that presents a fictional account of Leonardo da Vinci's early life – Eros Vlahos plays a young Niccolò "Nico" Machiavelli, although the character's full name is not revealed until the finale of the second season.

 The 1967 The Time Tunnel episode "The Death Merchant" stars character actor Malachi Throne as Niccolò Machiavelli, who has been time-displaced to the Battle of Gettysburg.

 Machiavelli is played by Damian Lewis in the 2013 BBC radio play The Prince written by Jonathan Myerson.
 Together with his defence attorney Lucrezia Borgia (Helen McCrory), he presents examples from history to the devil to support his political theories and appeal his sentence in Hell.

 Rapper Tupac Shakur read The Prince while in prison recovering from an attempt on his life.
 After he was released he used a pseudonym "Makaveli", referencing Machiavelli.
-Death Row Records released The Don Killuminati: The 7 Day Theory the posthumous album under the name of Makaveli.
+Death Row Records released The Don Killuminati: The 7 Day Theory, the first posthumous album by Shakur under the name of Makaveli.

 In the 1993 crime drama A Bronx Tale, local mob boss Sonny tells his young protégé Calogero that while he was doing a 10-year sentence in jail, he spent his time reading Machiavelli, which helped him pass time and stay out of trouble.
 He describes Machiavelli as "a famous writer from 500 years ago".
 He then tells him how Machiavelli's philosophy, including his famous advice about how it is preferable for a leader to be feared rather than loved if he cannot be both, has made him a successful mob boss.

 Machiavelli also appears as a young Florentine spy in the third season of Medici, where he is portrayed by Vincenzo Crea.
 He is addressed as "Nico" in all appearances except the season finale, where he reveals his full name.

 There is a board game with the name Machiavelli.
 In the 1980 book The Complete Book of Wargames, game designer Jon Freeman praised the game, stating that "Machiavelli is one of the most attractive games available; color is rampant, and the counters, each with the particular emblem of the country involved, are spectacular."
 Freeman noted however that the only problem was there was lack of "a system for handling religion, a prime motivating factor of the times."
 Freeman gave this game an Overall Evaluation of "Good", concluding, "Yet Machiavelli is still good fun."